RetroLX/kernel/README.md

 Where ARCH is one of the available architectures.

-In both cases the scripts download a clean kernel repository from master to make a build on the same directory and show the output on real time.

-The Docker build pipes the output to ``allout.log`` by default.
+The Docker build pipes the output to ``kernel/ci/local/docker-output.log`` by default.

 The main artifact of the build can be found at: ``kernel/output/kernel-ARCH/images/kernel.tar.gz``.

 # Continuous Integration

-For every available architecture config file at ``config`` there is an asociated Microsoft Azure build pipeline defined at ``ci/azure``.
+For every available architecture config file at ``config`` there is an asociated Microsoft Azure build pipeline defined at ``kernel/ci/azure``.

 The current state for the build of every architecture supported by the master branch can be check at [Azure Pipelines](https://dev.azure.com/retrolx/RetroLX%20kernels/_build?view=folders).